Anomalous current fluctuations from Euler hydrodynamics: Introduction

 Recent numerical studies have found dynamical criticality and anomalous spin fluctuations in integrable spin chains \cite{Krajnik2022_1,Krajnik2024_1}, which have also been probed experimentally using superconducting qubits \cite{Rosenberg_2024}.
 While the mechanism responsible for anomalous spin fluctuations remains to be clarified, an exact calculation of fluctuations in a deterministic charged cellular automaton \cite{Krajnik2022} provided a basic example of dynamical criticality in a deterministic many-body system.
 The procedure has been generalized to a wider class of single-file dynamics, which was explored in Refs. \cite{Krajnik_Schmidt_Pasquier_Prosen_Ilievski_2024,krajnik2024singlefile,Altshuler_Konik_Tsvelik_2006,Feldmeier2022,Kormos2022,Bidzhiev2022}.
-Furthermore, anomalous fluctuations have also been observed in the easy-axis regime of an integrable spin chain \cite{Krajnik2024_1,SarangKhemani2024} and in Dirac fluids \cite{gopalakrishnan2024nongaussian}, hinting at a more general setting supporting anomalous fluctuations.
+Furthermore, anomalous fluctuations have also been observed in the easy-axis regime of an integrable spin chain \cite{Krajnik2024_1,SarangKhemani2024} and other systems including Dirac fluids \cite{gopalakrishnan2024nongaussian} and stochastic processes \cite{mcculloch2024ballisticmodessourceanomalous}, hinting at a more general setting supporting anomalous fluctuations.
+Anomalous spin transport in the isotropic Heisenberg chain has recently been under intense theoretical and experimental scrutiny \cite{Znidaric2011,Ljubotina2017,Ljubotina2019a,Das2019a,Krajnik2020,Krajnik2020a,Weiner2019,Dupont2020,Jepsen2020,Scheie2021,Wei2022}.
+While the statistics of magnetization transfer is fully captured by the Baik-Rains subuniversality at the level of two-point quantities \cite{takeuchi2024}, higher-point quantities are distinct from the Kardar-Parisi-Zhang (KPZ) univerality class \cite{Kardar1986,Corwin2012,Quastel2015,Takeuchi2018} by symmetry \cite{Krajnik2022_1}, leading to {\it partial} KPZ physics.

 Motivated by these, in this Letter, we provide a full hydrodynamic framework to understand the emergence of anomalous charge fluctuations in a family of stochastic charged cellular automata (SCCA), which was first introduced in Ref.~\cite{Klobas_Medenjak_Prosen_2018} and reduces to the model studied in Ref.~\cite{Krajnik2022} in the single-file (deterministic) limit.
 The main tool for the analysis is ballistic MFT (BMFT) \cite{BMFT,PhysRevLett.131.027101}, which is a generalization of MFT for systems that support ballistic transport, and we employ it to characterize both typical and large fluctuations.
 The simple three-mode hydrodynamic structure allows for an exact solution of BMFT equations, showing that large charge fluctuations are identical in the whole family of SCCA.
 While BMFT is in principle applicable only to large fluctuations, we also demonstrate that an approach based on the same idea, which is that current fluctuations are solely determined by initial fluctuations transported by Euler hydrodynamics, accurately describes typical fluctuations in the single-file limit, recovering the microscopic result \cite{Krajnik2022}.
 Interestingly, unlike large fluctuations, it turns out that typical fluctuations depend on the stochasticity of dynamics.
 Based on numerical simulations, we conjecture a form of the corresponding typical distribution at half-filling.